gentsk77/EECS325/Notes/EECS325Notes.md

 - Goal: the server won't send object if cache has up-to-date cached version in the web cache server
   - No object transmission delay
   - Lower link utilization
-- Proxy request the date of data last modified from server
+- Proxy (cache server) request if the data has been modified since a specific time from the origin server
-- Server send back the date of data last modified
+- Server send back a message indicating if the data has been modified
   - If the object has not been modified since the date specified
     - HTTP 304 Not modified
     - No object attached